-I’ve often heard it said by friends and colleagues here in Osaka that: “Japan doesn’t really do Christmas.”
+I’ve often heard it said by friends and colleagues that: “Japan doesn’t really do Christmas.”
 However, I tend to disagree with this notion.
 There is a Christmas of sorts in Japan, but it’s very different from what you might be used to.

 Is it a normal working day?

 It’s true that Christmas is considered a regular working day here in Japan.
-But for me, through a number of means such as selective use of annual leave, timing of school events and simply the lucky way the calendar falls, I have so far been able to enjoy the day off on each of the seven Christmases that I’ve spent working in Japan.
-With Christmas Day falling on a Sunday this year, I’ll be able to avoid the depressing scenario of working on this most holy of holidays.
-Despite not having been to mass since I was a teenager, Christmas is the one time of year when this former Catholic schoolboy decides to invoke religious prerogative!
+But for me, through a number of means such as selective use of annual leave, timing of school events and simply the lucky way the calendar falls, I have so far been able to enjoy the day off on each of the Christmases that I’ve spent working in Japan.

 That all being said, Christmas Day is not a national holiday in Japan so, depending on the policy of your workplace, you’ll likely have to take it off as part of your annual leave.
-Nonetheless, December 23rd is a yearly public holiday since it’s the reigning Emperor’s Birthday that day.
+Nonetheless, December 23rd (or in the case of 2018, the 24th) is a yearly public holiday since it’s the reigning Emperor’s Birthday that day.

 Who do you spend it with?